 Thank you for observing the Feast for the Soul.
-Just by making the commitment to observe the Feast, you put into motion a wonderful opportunity to reflect on and acknowledge that your spiritual life is a vital part of your life, and fruits of your practice are essential to peace on this planet.
+Just by making the commitment to observe the Feast, you affirm that your spiritual practice is a vital part of your life, and fruits of your practice are essential to peace on this planet.

 Thousands of people worldwide observe the Feast so you are in good company.